What even is a career?

 A job is something you do for the money.
 Most jobs have hourly wages, are more short-term, and focus on getting a task done.
 That’s not to say that jobs aren’t valuable, jobs are the foundation of our society and keep the country running.

 A career is all about building up skills through various employment opportunities, giving you the ability to move on to higher paying and more prestigious roles.
 Careers are underpinned by a foundation of experiences that help fuel your professional life for many years.
 Careers should be thought about more long-term and are about learning, gaining experience, building connections, and putting yourself in the right position for promotions and pay rises.
-Careers challenge you to keep learning new skills and adapting this in turn keeps you interested in the role you are doing.
+Career paths are not usually a straight line from A to B, if it were that simple we would find it much easier to make decisions.
+Careers challenge you to keep learning new skills and adapting this in turn keeps you interested and motivated in the role you are doing.

 Influence and choice